-TAP is one of the most extensive, innovative and mature affordability support programmes across the water industry.
+TAP is one of the most extensive, innovative, and mature affordability support programmes across the water industry.

-Through this award winning programme we offer a range of schemes and low rate tariffs to help customers afford their ongoing water charges and repay their debts along with practical help to reduce water and energy bills.
+Through this award-winning programme, we offer a range of schemes and low-rate tariffs to help customers afford their ongoing water charges and repay their debts along with practical help to reduce water and energy bills.

 - 2007 Assist our first main social tariff and the first in the water industry.
-Assist has six bands and the customer is placed on the band closest to their ability to pay. - 2013 WaterSure Plus an enhanced scheme that reduces the annual bill to bring it in line with the average metered bill rather than the average domestic bill. - 2016 Pension Credit Discount offering the 'just about managing' up to 20% off their bills. - 2018 Assist for organisations enables not for profit organisations to pass bill discounts on to vulnerable young adults.
+Assist has six bands, and the customer is placed on the band closest to their ability to pay. - 2013 WaterSure Plus an enhanced scheme that reduces the annual bill to bring it in line with the average metered bill rather than the average domestic bill. - 2016 Discount for low income pensioners - offering the 'just about managing' up to £60 off their bills. - 2018 Assist for organisations enables not for profit organisations to pass bill discounts on to vulnerable young adults. - 2020 Covid Assist temporary support for those struggling financially due to Covid-19 who can get back on track after a short period.